Tomato Soup (Homemade in a Cooking Blender + Stove Top Version)

 It performs a multitude of functions in your kitchen:

-Since I got my sample of this unit in from Pampered Chef, I have not stopped finding ways to use it!
+Since I received my sample of this unit from Pampered Chef, I have been constantly finding new ways to use it!
 In fact, I use it daily.
-That’s unlike my old blender which didn’t power through ice very efficiently.
+That’s unlike my old blender, which didn’t power through ice very efficiently.
 My protein shakes are airy, creamy and delish.
 I’ve made a few different soups, and I’ve made the best apple butter I’ve ever tasted.

 Homemade Tomato Soup with Basil Recipe